A Portable Folding Boat

 They also use materials that are no longer considered safe, such as lead packing.
 Lead is poisonous, don't even think of using it.

 This boat was intended to be built with solid boat planks.
 This kind of construction is not widely used now because it is difficult to get the material and marine grade, or at least exterior grade plywood is easier and less expensive to get.
+The instructions suggest 7/8 thick material but I expect that this could be reduced considerably if the edges were reinforced with epoxy fillets or chine logs.

 If you plan to build this boat, you should start by building a model.
 Work accurately and any discrepancy hopefully will be caught.